ITSystemGithub/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - The output type 'Microsoft.Azure.Commands.Sql.ManagedInstance.Model.AzureSqlManagedInstanceModel' is changing
   - The following properties in the output type are being deprecated : 'BackupStorageRedundancy'
   - The following properties are being added to the output type : 'CurrentBackupStorageRedundancy' 'RequestedBackupStorageRedundancy'

+## Az.SqlVirtualMachine

+### `Get-AzSqlVM`

+- Cmdlet breaking-change will happen to all parameter set
+  - The output type 'Microsoft.Azure.Commands.SqlVirtualMachine.SqlVirtualMachine.Model.AzureSqlVMModel' is changing
+  - The following properties in the output type are being deprecated : 'SqlManagementType'

+### `New-AzSqlVM`

+- Cmdlet breaking-change will happen to all parameter set
+  - The output type 'Microsoft.Azure.Commands.SqlVirtualMachine.SqlVirtualMachine.Model.AzureSqlVMModel' is changing
+  - The following properties in the output type are being deprecated : 'SqlManagementType'

+- Parameter breaking-change will happen to all parameter sets
+  - `-SqlVM`
+    - SqlManagementType parameter is being deprecated

+### `Remove-AzSqlVM`

+- Cmdlet breaking-change will happen to all parameter set
+  - The output type 'Microsoft.Azure.Commands.SqlVirtualMachine.SqlVirtualMachine.Model.AzureSqlVMModel' is changing
+  - The following properties in the output type are being deprecated : 'SqlManagementType'

+### `Update-AzSqlVM`

+- Cmdlet breaking-change will happen to all parameter set
+  - The output type 'Microsoft.Azure.Commands.SqlVirtualMachine.SqlVirtualMachine.Model.AzureSqlVMModel' is changing
+  - The following properties in the output type are being deprecated : 'SqlManagementType'

+- Parameter breaking-change will happen to all parameter sets
+  - `-SqlManagementType`
+    - SqlManagementType parameter is being deprecated

 ## Az.Storage